Features

 Prerequisites

-- Access to remote or local branches you want to review.
+• Access to the local or remote branches you want to compare.

 Initiate a review

-Open the Bob Review panel from your sidebar.
-The panel provides a visual interface with two review modes:
+Open the Bob Review panel from your sidebar using the /review command or the Review panel icon.
+The panel provides a visual interface for configuring and starting your review.

-Toggle Include Uncommitted Changes to include local modifications for non-current branches.
+Toggle Include Uncommitted Changes if you want to include local modifications that have not yet been committed.

 Bob reviews your changes and displays findings in the Bob Findings panel.